Saint Paul Church (Cranston, Rhode Island)

-Saint Paul Church, located in Cranston, Rhode Island, is a parish of the Roman Catholic Diocese of Providence, Rhode Island.
+Saint Paul Church, located in Cranston, Rhode Island, is a church and parish of the Diocese of Providence.

 History

 Saint Paul Church was founded in 1907 in the Edgewood section of Cranston.
 The founding pastor, Father Michael McCabe, resolved that a permanent Church would not be built until a suitable school had been erected for the education of the children of the parish.
 The building of the school preceded the completion of the church for several years.

 Architecture

-Saint Paul church was designed in the neo-gothic style, begun in 1929 and completed in 1933, by the firm of ecclesiastical architect Ambrose J. Murphy, with Samuel M. Morino as chief architect.
-The grand design of the church was "hoped to be the equal of any church in the diocese of Providence."
+Saint Paul church was designed in the neo-Gothic style, begun in 1929, by the firm of ecclesiastical architect Ambrose J. Murphy, with Samuel M. Morino as chief architect.
+The design of the church was "hoped to be the equal of any church in the diocese of Providence."

 The church's "crowning glory" is its stained-glass windows portraying scenes from the Bible and the lives of the Saints.
 The glass was designed by the firm of Earl Edward Sanborn of Boston, Massachusetts.
-In 2019, several of these historic stained glass windows were damaged by vandals throwing rocks.
+In 2019, several of these historic windows were damaged by vandals throwing rocks.